avaughn271/CLUES2/README.md

 CLUES2 can also process the output of SINGER.
-We provide a script "SingerToCLUES.py" to convert the outputof SINGER to the input for CLUES2.
+We provide a script "SingerToCLUES.py" to convert the output of SINGER to the input for CLUES2.

 ```bash
 $ python PATH/SingerToCLUES.py